 Losing a pet hurts too

 For children the loss of a family pet may be their first experience of death.
-The feelings they go through can be intense and much of the above advice applies when the loss is of an animal too.
+Grief for children for the loss of a pet can be intense and much of the above advice applies when the loss is of an animal too.
 This post provides useful advice for children whose pet cat is dying.

 Death is a difficult topic to talk about whatever our age, but we are not alone in going through it and it does get easier with time.
 For any reader who has recently experienced a bereavement I am sorry for your loss.